AnupM-UW/SayamiSim/README.md

 - Use UDP to communicate the system data between multiple hosts.
 (Looking into it)
 - Use a Windows program as a UDP listener.
 Gather the datagrams from the sender and display data on this separate computer.
 This will demonstrate platform neutrality of the project.
 Different devices can be used simultaneously via communication using UDP datagrams.

+What is Working So Far
+---
+As of now, the following is functional:
+- The sensor inputs to the joystick, ADC and Servo are working.
+My focus so far has been to get the sensors and actuators working.
+In the github repo, the 'joystick', 'servo' are standalone programs that work with Raspberry Pi.
+This part was done standalone but will next be merged to the main project.
+- The skeletal code with the basic framework using elma to control the simulator is uploaded under 'project' folder.
+It is functional.
+I reprioritized this to be earlier than the graphical UI.
+Currently, the skeletal code does not hook up to the UI or the actuators.
+Instead it fakes the data with random values and displays the data as text.
+- I also uploaded the current version of the cairo code and ImageTransform folder.
+ImageTransform folder is my experiments to eventually do a perspective scale on the image.
+This is very much Work in Progress (WIP).
+Test.htm file is a sample output from ImageTransform.